 Are ESE pods eco-friendly?

-Well, all the brands of ESE pods will state yes, since they basically utilize paper filters, however the majority of ESE pods can be found in individual plastic or foil packaging, and not all of them are curbside recyclable.
+Well, all the brands of ESE pods will state yes, since they just utilize paper filters, but a lot of ESE pods can be found in individual plastic or foil packaging, and not all of them are curbside recyclable.
 Plus if we're comparing them to entire bean and pre-ground, then once we've added the carbon footprint of producing the paper pods, I would assume that ESE pods aren't as planet-friendly.
-This is literally an assumption on my part, nevertheless, personally, I would assume that no kind of pod/pad/bag will ever be as environmentally friendly as whole-bean or pre-ground, if I'm incorrect please let me understand in the remarks.
+This is just an assumption on my part, however, personally, I would assume that no kind of pod/pad/bag will ever be as environmentally friendly as whole-bean or pre-ground, if I'm incorrect please let me understand in the remarks.

 What size are ESE coffee pods?

 ESE pods are generally 44mm in size, and include 7 grams of ground coffee beans.
-There are likewise 38mm & & 55 mm pods, nevertheless the many average size is 44mm.
+There are also 38mm & & 55 mm pods, but the most typical size is 44mm.

 What is inside an ESE pod?